keyboardio/Model01-Firmware/README.md

 # Keyboardio Model 01 Firmware

-The default firmware for the Keyboardio Model 01
+This repository contains the default firmware for Keyboardio's Model 01.

-This is a quick start guide for folks who are familiar with Arduino and generally know what they are doing.
+What follows is a quick start guide for folks who are familiar with Arduino and generally know what they are doing.
 If you want a deeper introduction, [check out the wiki.](https://github.com/keyboardio/Kaleidoscope/wiki/Keyboardio-Model-01-Introduction)

 ## Set up the Arduino IDE